jubatus/website/source/en/idl_support.rst

 - needs fix：We need to make some minor changes manually from automatically generated clients in order to interact with server.

-  - We appreciate you if you gave us patches to MessagePack-IDL.

 We tested these clients in the following condition

 - Jubatus : Jubatus 0.4.0